SciMON: Scientific Inspiration Machines Optimized for Novelty: Finetuning and Automated Evaluation details

-We choose GPT3.5 davinci-003\footnote{\url{openai.com/api/}} \cite{NEURIPS2020_1457c0d6} as our out-of-the-box causal language modeling baseline.
+We choose GPT3.5 \texttt{davinci-003}\footnote{\url{openai.com/api/}} \cite{NEURIPS2020_1457c0d6} as our out-of-the-box causal language modeling baseline.
 We select $5$ instances from the training set as examples for the few-shot setting.
-We randomly select those examples for \texttt{GPT3.5 Rnd}.
-For \texttt{GPT3.5 Retr}, similar to semantic neighbors, we use $\mathtt{all-mpnet-base-v2}$ from SentenceBert \citep{reimers-gurevych-2019-sentence}, which performs best in semantic search to retrieve similar instances from the training set based on query $q$ in \S\ref{sec:retrieval}.
+We randomly select those examples for \texttt{GPT3.5FS}.
+For \texttt{GPT3.5Retr}, similar to semantic neighbors, we use \texttt{all-mpnet-base-v2} from SentenceBert \citep{reimers-gurevych-2019-sentence}, which performs best in semantic search to retrieve similar instances from the training set based on query $q$ in \S\ref{sec:retrieval}.
 The input length is limited to $2048$ tokens due to OpenAI API limits.
+We choose \texttt{gpt-4-0314} as our GPT4 model.
+Our input for GPT4 is similar to GPT3.5.

-\paragraph{Idea Sentence Generation} For each selected example from the training set with \textit{forward} relation, the template is \textit{``Consider the following context: $\mathcal{B}$ In that context, which $p$ can be used for $v$, and why? $s$''}, where $\mathcal{B}$ is the background context, $p$ is the target node type, $v$ is the seed term, and $s$ is the target idea sentence; for \textit{backward} relation, the template is \textit{``Consider the following context: $\mathcal{B}$ In that context, which $p$ do we use $v$, and why? $s$''}.
-For selected examples with additional retrieval neighbors, we concatenate the following additional template to the $\mathcal{B}$: \textit{``The retrieval results are: $n_1,n_2,..,n_k$''}, where $n_1,...,n_k$ are retrieved neighbors.
+For each selected example from the training set with \textit{forward} relation, the template is \textit{``Consider the following context: $\mathcal{M}$ In that context, which $p$ can be used for $v$, and why? $\mathcal{T}$''}, where $\mathcal{M}$ is the background context, $p$ is the target node type, $v$ is the seed term, and $\mathcal{T}$ is the target idea sentence; for \textit{backward} relation, the template is \textit{``Consider the following context: $\mathcal{M}$ In that context, which $p$ do we use $v$, and why? $s$''}.
+For selected examples with additional retrieval inspirations, we concatenate the following additional template to the $\mathcal{M}$: \textit{``The retrieval results are: $i_1,\ldots,i_k$''}, where $i_1,\ldots,i_k$ are retrieved inspirations.
 For the final prompt, the template is similar to the above example template.
-However, the target idea sentence $s$ will not be included.
+However, the target sentence $\mathcal{T}$ will not be included.
 We ask the model to generate $10$ outputs.
 We will select the best output and skip the empty output.